 Capital gains taxes may come into play if the heir or heirs choose to sell the house.
 Capital gains taxes are federal taxes on profits gained on the sale of assets.
 Short-term capital gains taxes apply on sale of assets owned for a year or less.
 Long-term capital gains taxes are levied on sale of assets owned for more than a year.

-When a house is transferred via inheritance, the value of the house is stepped up to its fair market value at the time it was transferred, according to the Internal Revenue Service.
+When a house is transferred via inheritance, the value of the house is stepped up to its fair market value at the time it was transferred, according to the IRS.
 This means that a home purchased many years ago is valued at current market value for capital gains.

-For example, a home purchased in 1990 for $80,000 and valued at $400,000 when it is inherited in 2020 will be stepped-up in value to $400,000.
-If an heir sells it for $400,000, no capital gains tax will be owed since the price is not more than the stepped-up value so no profit was made.
-If the heir sells it for $425,000, capital gains tax will be owed on $2,000, the difference between the sale price and the stepped-up value.
+For example, a home purchased in 1990 for $80,000 that’s then valued at $400,000 when it’s inherited in 2022 will be stepped-up in value to the latter.
+If an heir sells it for $400,000, no capital gains tax will be owed since the price is not more than the stepped-up value, meaning no profit was made.
+But if the heir sells it for $425,000, capital gains tax will be owed on $25,000, the difference between the sale price and the stepped-up value.

 If the property is owned for a year or less before the sale, it will be treated as a short-term capital gain.
 If it’s owned for a year or longer before being sold, long-term capital gains rates will apply.